 At Schöneck, we’ve got biodegradable bins in place to collect food waste (a combined volume of 450 litres – the size of a decent fish tank!).
 This gets turned into fertiliser to use on the fields nearby, which then generates new food to serve and eat.
 It’s a full 360 cycle.
 Prior to the pandemic, we’d also take leftover food from meals with our guests to a local farmer, for him to feed to his animals.
 Our goal is to focus on reducing food wastage even further – we’ll have processes in place to track this, and manage stock and portion control over the coming months.

-We’re also working hard on changes to the Château property so that by early 2022, there’ll be a food wastage system in place here, just like Schöneck’s.
+We’re also working hard on changes to the Château property so, by the time travellers arrive in the summer, there’ll be a food wastage system in place here, just like Schöneck’s.

 We now supply locally sourced and grown food at both the Château and Schöneck